peter-mcconnell/petermcconnell.com/content/posts/writing-an-xdp-ebpf-program.md

     This command will fetch and install the necessary Golang packages defined in the project's go.mod file.

-    With these steps completed, you have successfully set up your development environment.
-You are now ready to dive into building the XDP eBPF program and the accompanying Golang application.

-4. libbpf
+    *libbpf*

     We are going to use libbpf in our C code.
 In the dilih repo we added this as a git submodule but you can choose to manage it elsewhere if you like.
 When we build our C program later we'll include libbpf with `-I../libbpf/src`

-5. (Optional) IDE configuration
+4. (Optional) IDE configuration

     Whatever your editor of choice should be, invest some time in making sure it is set up for C and Golang.
 Particularly for autocomplete, linting, symbol detection etc. This will make your life much easier.

-    If you are curious about my _exact_ setup, I use the following repo to install neovim and everything else I need for development:
+    If you are curious about my _exact_ setup, I use the following repo to install neovim, configure my LSP and setup everything else I need for development:

     https://github.com/peter-mcconnell/.dotfiles/

 Writing the XDP eBPF Program in C
 ---------------------------------

-The XDP (eXpress Data Path) program is implemented using the eBPF (extended Berkeley Packet Filter) framework in C. It allows us to intercept packets at an early stage in the Linux kernel's networking stack and perform custom packet processing logic.
+The XDP (eXpress Data Path) program is implemented using the eBPF (extended Berkeley Packet Filter) framework in C, with some help from libbpf.
+It allows us to intercept packets at an early stage in the Linux kernel's networking stack and perform custom packet processing logic.
 In this section, we will walk through the steps to write the XDP eBPF program in C.

 1. Understanding the Program Logic

     Before diving into the code, let's understand the logic of our XDP program.
-The goal is to selectively drop packets on a given network interface.
-We will use a randomization mechanism to decide whether to drop or pass each packet.
+The goal is to randomly drop ~50% of packets on a given network interface.
+We will use a randomization mechanism to decide whether to drop or pass each packet ("is random number even?").
 The program will also collect statistics and measure the processing time for dropped and passed packets using eBPF's perf event mechanism.
+Our BPF program runs in kernel space but we'll want to expose data to userspace, so we'll use BPF maps to expose data to our Go program.

 2. Creating the Program Source File

-    Start by creating a new file called dilih\_kern.c in the bpf directory.
+    Start by creating a new file called dilih\_kern.c in a ./bpf/ directory in your project.
 This file will contain our XDP eBPF program logic.
 Open the file in your favorite text editor.

 3. Defining the required headers and structures

     To begin, include the necessary headers and define the required structures for our XDP program.
-We need headers like bpf\_helpers.h and bpf\_endian.h, which provide useful helper functions and endianness conversions.
-We also need headers like linux/bpf.h, linux/in.h, linux/if\_ether.h, and linux/ip.h for network-related structures and constants.
+We need bpf.h and bpf\_helpers.h which provide useful structures and helper functions.

     ```
-    #include <stddef.h>
     #include <linux/bpf.h>
-    #include <linux/in.h>
-    #include <linux/if_ether.h>
-    #include <linux/ip.h>
     #include <bpf_helpers.h>
-    #include <bpf_endian.h>
     ```

 4. Defining Data Structures and Maps